From A for Avoidance of Waste to Z for Zero Emissions

 Water: A precious resource

-To boost our water efficiency, we have created a new Water Intensity Score in 2020 that reflects the amount of water withdrawn at a given site relative to the local availability of water and the number of man-hours worked.
+To boost our water efficiency, we defined a Water Intensity Score.
+The score relates the amount of water withdrawn at a given site to the number of hours worked, while taking the local availability of water into account.

 We have committed to improving our Water Intensity Score by 10% by 2025 (2020 baseline).

 Sustainability by numbersKey figures help us to assess how sustainable our company is.
 They enable us to measure our progress.Explore more